heathkit/protractor-console/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.

 ## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve` to start the dev server and `npm start` to start the console server.
+The console server just proxies to the dev server in order to support hot reloading and fast iteration.

 ## Code scaffolding